Azure/iot-operations-sdks/doc/dev/adr/0010-cloud-event-content-type.md

 * The default value for `subject` is the Telemetry topic
 * The default value for `datacontenttype` is the content type indicated by the serializer

-All SDKs will be corrected to serialize `datacontenttype` to/from the MQTT PUBLISH `Content Type` field.
+All SDKs will be corrected to deserialize `datacontenttype` from the MQTT PUBLISH `Content Type` field.

+All SDKs will continue to use Cloud Event fields for setting only user properties (and no non-user header properties) in PUBLISH messages.

+All SDKs will be amended not to set any MQTT header property based on the value of the Cloud Event `datacontenttype` field.

+All SDKs will provide a mechanism by which user code can provide a value for the MQTT PUBLISH `Content Type` field.

 All SDKs will perform the following validations of Cloud Event fields, which will ensure conformance with the [CloudEvents - Version 1.0.2](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/spec.md) specification: